Claire Tomalin Moves 'Between The Trivial And The Tragic' In 'A Life Of My Own'

 TOMALIN: Thank you.
 It was a delight talking to you.

-GROSS: ...My guests will be Michael Che and Colin Jost.
-They're preparing for a new season of "Saturday Night Live."
-And they're getting ready to host the Emmys Monday night.
-I hope you'll join us.

-FRESH AIR's executive producer is Danny Miller.
-Our senior producer is Sam Briger.
-Our technical director and engineer is Audrey Bentham.
-Our associate producer for digital media is Molly Seavy-Nesper.
-Roberta Shorrock directs the show.
-I'm Terry Gross.
+DAVIES: Claire Tomalin speaking with Terry Gross, recorded last year.
+Tomalin's memoir, "A Life Of My Own," is now out in paperback.
+Coming up, we remember celebrated soprano Jessye Norman, who died Monday.
+This is FRESH AIR.

-(SOUNDBITE OF BILL EVANS' "WHAT IS THIS THING CALLED LOVE?")
-Transcript provided by NPR, Copyright NPR.
+(SOUNDBITE OF DAVID FRAY'S "IMPROMPTUS D.899: NO. 3 IN G FLAT MAJOR: ANDANTE") Transcript provided by NPR, Copyright NPR.